edin/SnapData/README.md

 ## Relations and includes

-Reference navigations can be loaded using a split query:
+Reference and collection navigations can be loaded using split queries:

 ```csharp
 public sealed class User